On the computational tractability of statistical estimation on amenable graphs: Introduction

 Statistical estimation on graphs has motivated substantial amount of work.
 In this context, the first example of a statistical model with a large information-computation gap is probably the planted clique problem \cite{jerrum1992large,alon2002concentration}.
 This can be recast in the general framework described above, with $G_n$ the complete graph over $n$ vertices (see Section \ref{sec:Examples}).
 Despite more than a quarter century of research, and the study of increasingly powerful classes of algorithms \cite{feige2000finding,deshpande2013finding,barak2016nearly}, no known polynomial-time algorithm comes close to saturate the information-theoretic limits for this problem.

 In recent years, a much more refined picture of the information-computation gap has emerged, mainly through the careful analysis of a variety of models on sparse random graphs (as well as models on dense graphs in a different noise regime than the hidden clique model).
 We refer to Section \ref{sec:related_work} for a brief summary of this vast literature.
 In most of these models an information-computation gap is observed, and has been precisely delineated.
 This gap is generally conjectured to remain unchanged if a small amount of side information is revealed\footnote{The careful reader will notice that this statement does not apply to the planted clique problem.
 If the label of $\eps n$ random vertices is revealed (i.e., whether or not they belong to the clique), then it is easy to find planted cliques of size $k\gg (1/\eps)\log n$, i.e., far below the best known polynomial algorithms for $\eps=0$.
-This behavior is however related to the fact that, in the planted clique problem, the labels' prior distribution is strongly dependent on $n$, or --equivalently-- the clique's size is sublinear in $n$.}, as in Eq.~(\ref{side_info}).
-As mentioned above, most of the theoretical work has focused however on random graphs (Erd\"os-R\'enyi random graphs, random regular graphs and their relatives).
-This motivates the following key question: \begin{quote} \emph{Does an information-computation gap exist for statistical estimation on other types of graphs?} \end{quote} In this paper, we consider the case of graph sequences that converge locally to amenable transitive graphs.
+This behavior is however related to the fact that, in the planted clique problem, the labels' prior distribution is strongly dependent on $n$, as revealed from the fact that the clique's size is sublinear in $n$.}, as in Eq.~\eqref{side_info}.
+As mentioned above, most of the theoretical work has focused however on random graphs (Erd\"os--R\'enyi random graphs, random regular graphs and their relatives).
+This motivates the following key question:

+In this paper, we consider the case of graph sequences that converge locally to amenable graphs.
 Roughly, these are graphs for which the boundary of large sets of vertices is negligible compared to their volume.
 We refer to Section \ref{sec:Background} for a reminder on the relevant definitions.
 Our results are already interesting for the simplest example of such graphs, namely large boxes $[1,L]\times \cdots\times [1,L]$ in the $d$-dimensional grid $\integers^d$ (with $L = n^{1/d}$).